 The remainder of this report is organized as follows: Section 2 details the test problem and discusses the parallel implementation in more detail, and Section 3 summarizes the solution and method convergence data.
 Section 4 contains the complete parallel performance studies on maya 2013, from which Table 1.1 was excerpted.
-Results on all three portions of maya and a comparison to previous clusters are contained in the report [7].
+Section 5 contains the parallel performance studies on maya 2010.
+Section 6 contains the performance studies on maya 2009 and is an update of results from [8].
+Finally, Section 7 provides a historical comparison of performance of maya and the previous clusters in HPCF.
+The results for maya 2013 are already contained in the report [7].